1,000+ Opportunities

 You will be informed of the Board's decision in May or November following the board meeting in which your application was discussed.
 If a grant is awarded, you will be asked to sign a Due Diligence form that defines progress reporting and other requirements.
 Larson Foundation requires a final evaluation be submitted at the end of project.

-Based on current listing details, eligibility includes: 501(c)(3) organizations, educational institutions, or qualified government units based in South Dakota; excludes individuals, loans, fundraising events, and political campaigns.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations, educational institutions, or qualified government units based in South Dakota; excludes individuals, loans, fundraising events, and political campaigns.
+Confirm the full requirements in the official notice before applying.